CoolProp/CoolProp/Web/coolprop/Tabular.rst

     In [1]: CP.get_global_param_string("HOME")

 This directory is used because the user should under almost all circumstances have read/write access to this folder.
+Alternatively, if for some reason you want to use a different directory, you can set the configuration variable ``ALTERNATIVE_TABLES_DIRECTORY`` (see :ref:`configuration`).

 .. warning::